Definitions

 What does a trademark protect?

-For Greenhouse, this means our trademarks generally apply to SaaS products and hiring-related categories, in the classes we can prove use.
-As an example, a salad restaurant could not be prevented from using Greenhouse because it is in a completely unrelated industry and category.
-No reasonable person would confuse salad and hiring software.
-Similarly, a salad restaurant could use their mark in retail stores or on delivery packaging – use cases we could not prove.
+For Greenhouse, this means our trademarks generally apply to SaaS products and hiring-related categories.
+As an example, a salad restaurant could not be prevented from using the “Greenhouse” trademark because it is in a completely unrelated industry and category.
+No reasonable person would believe a salad restaurant offers hiring software, or vice versa.
+Similarly, a salad restaurant could use their mark in retail stores or on delivery packaging – use cases we do not offer.

 Greenhouse trademarks and trade name